Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 What is a Rash?
 And Dermatitis?

 A rash is a temporary lesion of patchy, scaly skin that is often swollen, bumpy, red, and itchy.
-Rashes can arise on any part of a dog's body, and they are commonly found on the belly, underarms, neck, between skin folds, and at the base of the tail.
+Rashes can arise on any part of a dog's body.

-Rashes have many different causes.
+Dermatitis and rashes have many different causes.
 They tend to develop and spread as your dog scratches at an initial itch or outbreak.
-They can form either as a direct reaction to, or by disrupting skin affected by:
+They can form either as a direct reaction to, or by disrupting, skin affected by:

 11 Types of Canine Dermatitis with Photos